sdisaacson/boxento/README.md

 ## Usage
 - **Homepage**: Land on "You can add widgets" with a button to add built-in widgets.
-- **Widgets**: Drag and resize tiles to fit your workflow—larger sizes show more details, smaller sizes show essentials.
+- **Widgets**: Drag and resize tiles to fit your workflow—larger sizes (up to 6x6) show more details, while the standard 2x2 size shows essential information.
 - **Settings**: Click the gear icon on a widget for basic settings (e.g., location for Weather), stored in localStorage.
 - **Theme Toggle**: Switch between light and dark modes using the sun icon in the top-right corner, stored in localStorage.
 This toggles the entire screen and all widgets, ensuring consistent theming across Boxento.